To Footer

 Visual Composition

-In this course, the student will study the aesthetic principles found in both two-dimensional and three-dimensional compositions.
-These principles will be applied in exercises involving drawing, model construction and creative writing.
+Introduces the aesthetic principles found in both two-dimensional and three-dimensional compositions.
+Applies these principles in exercises involving drawing, model construction, and creative writing.
 Lecture: 1 credit (15 contact hours): Laboratory: 2 credits (120 contact hours).

 Attributes: Technical